2016s

 Read more...Functional Actor Patterns with Akka.NET and F#

 My exploration of Actor model started with Akka.NET framework - a .NET port of JVM-based Akka.
 Actor programming model made a lot of sense to me, but once I started playing with it, some questions arose.
+Most of those questions were related to the following definition:

 Read more...Building a Poker Bot with Akka.NET Actors